|

 from 1 March 2015 to 31 December 2017 at University of Queensland (UQ).
 Education: Prof. Zhang obtained his Bachelor's

-degree from Fudan University in March 1982 in Computer Science, Master's
+degree from Fudan University in March 1982 in Computer Science, Master's degree by research from Jilin University in March

-Intelligence, PhD degree from The University of Queensland in October 1991 in
+1985 in Artificial Intelligence, PhD degree from The University of Queensland

-Artificial Intelligence, followed by a Doctor of Science (DSc – Higher
+in October 1991 in Artificial Intelligence, followed by a Doctor of Science

-Doctorate) from Deakin University in October 2002 in Artificial Intelligence.
-Achievements: He has achieved outstanding research results and provided excellent
+(DSc – Higher Doctorate) from Deakin University in October 2002 in Artificial

-leadership during his academic career.
-His research interests mainly focus on
+results and provided excellent leadership during his academic career.
+His research

-including a number of papers in first-class
+over 400 scholarly articles, including a number of

-international journals, such as Artificial Intelligence, IEEE, and ACM
+papers in first-class international journals, such as Artificial

-Transactions.
-As per Google Scholar, his body of work has attracted more than
+Intelligence, IEEE, and ACM Transactions.
+As per Google Scholar, his body of

-38,800+ citations, in which the citations of one paper is
+work has attracted more than 46,000+ citations, in which the citations of one

-more than 10,000 (11,704), and an H-index of 73 (on 06/04/2025).
-He has
+paper is more than 14,000, and an H-index of 79 (on 24/01/2026).

-Outstanding Research in Leadership at UTS (2011).
+for Outstanding Research in Leadership at UTS (2011).
 He was also awarded the

 2021 IEEE International Conference on Data Mining (ICDM) Outstanding Service